BirthdayResearch/quantum/README.md

 ### Change Daily Allowance

-Both the Admin and Operational addresses can change the `_dailyAllowance` (the new daily allowance) and `_newResetTimeStamp` (the timestamp when the token will start being supported) via `changeDailyAllowance()` function.
-The allowance period stays true until it passes 24 hours since it was changed, during this time no bridging to Defi will be allowed.
+Both the Admin and Operational addresses can change the `_dailyAllowance` (the new daily allowance) and `_newResetTimeStamp` (the timestamp when the token will start being supported) via the `changeDailyAllowance()` function.
+The changes will only come into effect when the current timestamp has reached the `_newResetTimeStamp`.
+This new timestamp will have to be at least 24 hours in the future, if not the function will revert with `INVALID_RESET_EPOCH_TIME`

+During this 'change in allowance' period, no bridging to DeFiChain will be allowed.
+However, it is still possible to make additional changes by calling `changeDailyAllowance()` in case mistakes were made.

 ### Withdraw / withdrawEth

 `withdraw()` and `withdrawEth()` functions when called will withdraw ERC20 token and ETHER respectively.
-Only address with admin role can call these functions.
+Only the address with the Admin role can call these functions.

 ### Change relayer address